hanefigulbahar/HolidayPool_ReactJS/README.md

 - All villas can be listed.
 - Villas can be searched by location, check-in and check-out date.
+- Page can be updated with infinite scroll

 ## :camera_flash: Screenshots